lokaesshwar/lokaesshwar/README.md

-- 📜 Diving deep into React and actively contributing to open-source projects, including **GSoC organizations**
+- 📜 Diving deep into React and actively contributing to open-source projects.
 - 💬 Either ask me about **Automobiles** or **JS** 😊
 - 🐧 Linux Enthusiast & FOSS supporter.
 - 📫 Want to connect?
 Drop me a message at **lokaesshwar@gmail.com**